And greetings once again, ladies and gentlemen, great to have you here.

 Polling data shows that.

-If the Republicans are really interested in getting a little love from the voters, insist that in this financial crisis all federal pensions are dropped cold.
+If the Republicans are really interested in getting a little love from the voters, insist that in this financial crisis, all federal pensions are dropped cold.

-And then be told they have to pay even more taxes so that federal employees' pensions are protected, and that federal employees' wages are protected.
+There is no reason for the taxpayers of this country to be experiencing the destruction they're already experiencing and then be told they have to pay even more taxes so that federal employees' pensions are protected and that federal employees' wages are protected.

 No, I'm not trying to create a war.